mariopineda/drpineda.ca/_posts/2014-02-16-Robots-in-primary-grade-mathematics.md

 <dt>Mental mathematics and estimation</dt>
 <dd>
-Programming robotic journeys is inherently an activity that requires and develops mental mathematics and estimation skills.
-For example, being able to visualize the  journey when devising the program requires students to be able to estimate distances (in length and time units) and turning angles.
+Programming robots is an activity that requires and develops mental mathematics and estimation skills.
+For example, being able to visualize the steps involved in for a robot to accomplish a specific task and estimate the various numerical quantities such as distance, duration and angle requires mental mathematics and estimation skills.

-{% include image.html fn="feet.JPG" caption="Student estimating the distance a robot needs to drive using his feet as a known referent." %}
+{% include image.html fn="feet.JPG" caption="Student estimating the distance a robot needs to travel using his feet as a known referent." %}
 <dd>
 </dl>